walkerm7/audacity/README.md

 Help with using Audacity is available [here](https://audacityteam.org/help/).

 ## Developers

+For most instructions or information that a developer/contributor might need see the [Developer Docs](https://github.com/walkerm7/audacity/blob/master/DEVELOPER_DOCS.md) which containins useful links and information.

 Build instructions are available [here](https://github.com/audacity/audacity/blob/master/BUILDING.md).

 Additional development resources may be found [here](https://audacity.gitbook.io/dev/).